Ngiratkel Etpison

-Ngiratkel Etpison (3 May 1925 – 1 August 1997) was a politician and businessman from Palau.
+Ngiratkel Etpison (3 May 1924 – 1 August 1997) was a politician and businessman from Palau.
 Etpison was elected President in 1988 and served from 1989 until 1993, becoming the country’s first elected president to serve a full term in office.

 Election

+Before the 1988 elections, Etpison was a businessman and governor of Ngatpang State with limited political experience.
+He did not speak English.

 He was elected the country's president in the 1988 elections, the final elections conducted under a plurality voting system, in which he received just 26% of the votes cast, defeating opponent Roman Tmetuchl by a margin of 31 votes.
 The near-tie led elections in Palau to be reformed, and after that they were conducted under majority voting, with a second round if no candidate received more than half of all votes cast.
 He served from 1 January 1989 to 1 January 1993.
 He ran again in the 1992 elections, but attracted just 2,084 votes compared to rivals Johnson Toribiong with 3,188 votes and Kuniwo Nakamura with 3,125 votes.